Convex Equipartitions inspired by the little cubes operad: Introduction and statement of the main result

 and

 hold for every $1 \le i \le d-1$. \end{corollary}

-The idea of iterated partitions seems to have appeared first in context of the Gromov's waist of the sphere theorem \cite{Gromov03}, \cite{Memarian11}.
+The idea of iterated partitions seems to have appeared first in the context of Gromov's waist of the sphere theorem \cite{Gromov03}, \cite{Memarian11}.
 There, Gromov \cite[Thm.\,4.4.A]{Gromov03} considered partitions of the sphere into $2^i$ pieces, which were parametrised by the wreath products of spheres.
 In order to obtain a slightly different waist of the sphere result, Pali\'c \cite[Thm.\,5.2.5]{Palic18} considered partitions of the sphere into $p^i$ pieces indexed by the $i$th wreath product of the configuration spaces on $p$ points.
 Iterated partitions of Euclidean spaces appeared in the work of Blagojevi\'c \& Sober\'on \cite[Sec.\,2]{BlagojevicSoberon18}, where they were parametrised by the $i$th join of the configuration space.
+Moreover, Akopyan, Avvakumov \& Karasev \cite{AkopyanAvvakumovKarasev18} used the method of iterated convex partitions of a convex body into prime number of pieces in every step to prove Theorem \ref{theorem: nandakumar and ramana rao d=2}.
 For the purposes of this paper we use a more general version of the wreath product of configuration spaces, in the sense that the number of points of the configuration space in different levels do not need to coincide.